 Volatility

-Volatility is a measure of the intensity of price fluctuations of a financial instrument – such as a stock or ETF – within a given period.
-Statistically, it is usually calculated as the standard deviation of returns around a mean value.
+Volatility is a measure of the intensity of price fluctuations in a financial instrument, such as a stock or an ETF, over a specific period of time.
+Statistically, it is typically calculated as the standard deviation of returns around a mean.

-In practice, volatility is considered a key measure of risk: high volatility means that the price fluctuates sharply up and down.
-While this offers higher profit opportunities in the short term, it also carries a considerable risk of loss.
+In practice, volatility is considered a key risk metric: high volatility means that the price swings sharply up and down.
+While this offers higher profit opportunities in the short term, it also carries a significant risk of loss.
 Investors distinguish between historical volatility, which is based on past values, and implied volatility, which reflects market expectations for the future.

-While traders want to actively use fluctuations to make profits, long-term investors cushion volatility through diversification and a long time horizon.
-This is because market turbulence is usually short-term in nature, so price fluctuations even out over time.
+While traders seek to actively exploit fluctuations for profit, long-term investors mitigate volatility through diversification and a long-term time horizon.
+This is because market turbulence is usually short-lived, so price fluctuations tend to even out over time.

 Can’t find what you’re looking for?